 Delicious: The Art and Life of Wayne ThiebaudChronicle Books #ad - Now young readers have the chance to explore the development of a fascinating artist while delighting in the very child-friendly art that has made him so acclaimed.
 His tasty hot dogs, delectable cakes, dizzy streets, and sleepy deltas have since become icons of twentieth century art.
 One of the giants of american art, Wayne Thiebaud was at first unappreciated because of the everyday subject matter of his paintings.

-Delicious: The Art and Life of Wayne Thiebaud #ad - With her deft touch, critically-acclaimed non-fiction author Susan Rubin tells the story of the man behind the masterpieces.
+With her deft touch, critically-acclaimed non-fiction author Susan Rubin tells the story of the man behind the masterpieces.

 Wayne Thiebaud Mountains: 1965-2019Rizzoli #ad - With their heroic, exaggerated proportions and unusual perspectives, these paintings seem to combine fiction and reality.
 Rendered in his signature confectionary palette, these colorful works combine memories of mountains he had seen in childhood and observations of the summits of the Sierra Nevada Range in Yosemite.

 Conveying a sense of the sublime and the vast magnitude of our surroundings, they draw upon the history of landscape painting of the American West.
 Best known for his paintings of pies and cakes, this beloved West Coast painter explores the theme of mountains, capturing the majesty and strength of the forms.